Toni-SM/semu.xr.openxr/README.md

 # action callback
 def on_action_event(path, value):
+    # process controller's trigger
     if path == "/user/hand/left/input/trigger/value":
-      # modify the sphere's radius (from 1 o 10) acording to the controller's trigger position
+      # modify the sphere's radius (from 1 o 10 centimeters) according to the controller's trigger position
       sphere_prim.GetAttribute("radius").Set(value * 9 + 1)
       # apply haptic vibration when the controller's trigger is fully depressed
       if value == 1: